teamatldocker/confluence/README.md

 # NGINX HTTP Proxy

+> Note: This section cannot be applied to Confluence 6.
+Work In Progress!

 This is an example on running Atlassian Confluence behind NGINX with 2 Docker commands!

 First start Confluence: